CryptoGing/Guide/docs/importantTopics/accessToken.md

 axios.get("https://api.minepi.com/v2/me", header);
 {% endhighlight %}

-The `/me` endpoint will return either the PioneerDTO, if the Access Token was valid, or a 401 Error Code if the token was fake or invalid.
-The returned PioneerDTO will look as follows:
+The `/me` endpoint will return either the UserDTO, if the Access Token was valid, or a 401 Error Code if the token was fake or invalid.
+The returned UserDTO will look as follows:

 {% highlight javascript %}
 Object{